liseda-lab/Supervised-SS/README.md

 **NOTE**: To run in Windows, replace ".:." per ".;.".

-This command will create, for each protein dataset, **SS files** (one for each SSM) with the SS between each pair of entities for each semantic aspect (biological process, cellular component and molecular function) using six different SSMs (ResnikMax_ICSeco, ResnikMax_ICResnik, ResnikBMA_ICSeco, ResnikBMA_ICResnik, simGIC_ICSeco, simGIC_ICResnik).
+This command will create, for each dataset, **SS files** (one for each SSM) with the SS between each pair of entities for each semantic aspect using six different SSMs (ResnikMax_ICSeco, ResnikMax_ICResnik, ResnikBMA_ICSeco, ResnikBMA_ICResnik, simGIC_ICSeco, simGIC_ICResnik).
 The description of this text file is in [SS_Calculation/SS_files/SS_file format_GO.txt](https://github.com/ritatsousa/Supervised-SS/blob/master/SS_Calculation/SS_files/SS_file_format_GO.txt) file.

-This command will create, for each gene dataset, **SS files** (one for each SSM) with the SS between each pair of proteins for each semantic aspect (HPO, biological process, cellular component and molecular function) using six different SSMs (ResnikMax_ICSeco, ResnikMax_ICResnik, ResnikBMA_ICSeco, ResnikBMA_ICResnik, simGIC_ICSeco, simGIC_ICResnik).
-The description of this text file is in [SS_Calculation/SS_files/SS_file_format_HPOandGO.txt](https://github.com/ritatsousa/Supervised-SS/blob/master/SS_Calculation/SS_files/SS_file_format_HPOandGO.txt) file.

 The new SS files are placed in [SS_Calculation/SS_files/datasetname](https://github.com/ritatsousa/Supervised-SS/tree/master/SS_Calculation/SS_files) folder.